kg4zow/remarkable.jms1.info/src/info/ssh.md

     ForwardX11              no
 ```

+Note that if you already have a `$HOME/.ssh/config` file, check to see if it has a `Host *` section.
+If so, the `Host *` section should be the *last* `Host` section in the file.

 ### Make sure your workstation has a `10.11.99.x` IP

 When the tablet is connected to a computer, the computer "sees" a USB ethernet device, with the tablet "plugged into the other end" of the ethernet wire.
 The tablet assigns itself `10.11.99.1/29`, and runs a DHCP server which will assign an address in the `10.11.99.(2-6)` range to the computer.

 Once the cable is connected, make sure the interface was created on your workstation, and that it has an appropriate IP address.
-This will generally involve running a command line this:
+This will generally involve running a command like this:

 ```
 (jms1@laptop) 205 $ ifconfig -a